List of Tour de Ski women's overall winners

 This is a list of the Tour de Ski women's overall winners.
 The Tour de Ski is an annual cross-country skiing event held annually since the 2006–07 season in Central Europe, modeled on the Tour de France of cycling.
 The Tour de Ski is a Stage World Cup event in the FIS Cross-Country World Cup.
 Each Tour de Ski has consisted of six to nine stages, held during late December and early January in the Czech Republic, Germany, Italy, and Switzerland.

 The skier with the lowest aggregate time at the end of each day wears the gold bib, representing the leader of the overall standings.
 There are one other bibs as well: the silver bib, worn by the leader of the point standings and violet bib, worn by the leader of the climbing standings.

 Justyna Kowalczyk and Therese Johaug won the most Tours with four.
 Kowalczyk is the only skier to win four consecutive Tours.
 Charlotte Kalla is the youngest winner of the women's Tour; she won in 2007–08, 20 years and 168 days old.
 Johaug is the oldest winner, having been 36 years, 194 days old when she won the 2024–25.

 Norwegian skiers have won the most Tours with eight; Four Norwegian female skiers have won.
-The most recent winner is Therese Johaug, who won her fourth title of the Tour de Ski in 2024–25 edition.
+The most recent winner is Jessie Diggins, who won her third title of the Tour de Ski in 2025–26 edition.